-At least nine people have been killed by heavy flooding and mudslides in the northern Italian region of Emilia Romagna, and as many as 20,000 residents are being forced to evacuate, according to local authorities.
+At least 11 people have been killed, several more are missing and 20,000 have been forced from their homes after heavy flooding and mudslides tore through the northern Italian region of Emilia Romagna, according to local authorities.

 More than 20 rivers have burst their banks across the region, causing 280 landslides, the Civil Protection department said Thursday.

 Meanwhile up to 35,000 people have been left without power, according to Enel, the Italian multinational manufacturer and distributor of electricity and gas.

 The vice president of Emilia Romagna, Irene Priolo, told reporters that the rains were easing but that river levels were still rising, according to Reuters.